Westley-Winks/oregon-food-insecurity/oregon-food-insecurity.md

     ## $ age                 <dbl> 63, 44, 12, 75, 79, 50, 31, 76, 72, 46, 21, 62, 55…
     ## $ emp_status          <chr> "Employed", "Employed", "Child or Military", "Empl…

+Cleaning summary:
-Cleaning summary: - Selected variables of interest - Filtered to keep people in Oregon that fully completed the main survey and completed the food security survey - Decoded the data using definitions described in the data definitions document - Grouped the two levels of food insecurity (very low and low) into one (Food Insecure) - Grouped education levels that were less than completing high school into one group - Grouped people with 3 or more races into one group - Grouped citizenship status of native into one group regardless of where they were born - Renamed variables
+- Selected variables of interest
+- Filtered to keep people in Oregon that fully completed the main survey and completed the food security survey
+- Decoded the data using definitions described in the data definitions document
+- Grouped the two levels of food insecurity (very low and low) into one (Food Insecure)
+- Grouped education levels that were less than completing high school into one group
+- Grouped people with 3 or more races into one group
+- Grouped citizenship status of native into one group regardless of where they were born
+- Renamed variables

-# Step 4: Analyze
+# Analyze

 ## What was the food insecurity rate in Oregon in 2020?